gisphm/vim-polyglot/README.md

 1. Install Pathogen, Vundle, NeoBundle, or Plug package manager for Vim.
 2. Use this repository as submodule or package.

-Optionally download one of the [releases](https://github.com/sheerun/vim-polyglot/releases) and unpack it directly under `~/.vim` directory.

 ## Language packs

 - [arduino](https://github.com/sudar/vim-arduino-syntax) (syntax, indent, ftdetect)